-I’m not sure I’ll ever get used to it and hearing my own kids crying really pulls at my heartstrings.
-Many parents ask at their 1- or 2-month visit about incessant crying.
+I’m not sure I’ll ever get used to it, and hearing my own kids crying really pulls at my heartstrings.
+So many parents ask at their 1- or 2-month visit about incessant crying.

 It can be tiring and painful for new parents to hear their babies cry, especially when they can’t figure out what baby needs.
 The baby seems to be distressed for no apparent reason, and nothing you try seems to help.

-Your little one can’t express himself or herself verbally yet, so you will need to figure out what type of crying means and try different remedies.
+Your little one can’t express themself verbally yet, so you will need to figure out what type of crying means and try different remedies.